WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_18.md

 They of the west are appalled at his day, and horror seizes them of the east.

 ###### 21
-Surely such are the dwellings of the unrighteous, such is the place of him who knows not God." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Surely such are the dwellings of the unrighteous, such is the place of him who knows not God."

 ***